Möbel + ArchitekturAn interview with Andreas Murkudis

 Berlin has lost a lot over the years.
 There are still creative initiatives, but these settle in other districts like Neukölln or Wedding.
 There is still experimentation and innovation but it is seen more in the field of gastronomy.

 From the feeling of the two stores, it seems that spaces themselves are key to the feeling you want to create for your customers.
-What do you look for when you are in the early planning a store?
+What do you look for when you are in the early planning stages of a store?

-When I decided 7 years ago to leave Mitte, I had no real idea where to go next or what I was looking for.
+When I decided seven years ago to leave Mitte, I had no real idea where to go next or what I was looking for.
 All I knew was that I was looking for the perfect room for me and my store.
 After a year of fruitless search, I found myself in this yard on Potsdamer Strasse.
 All the spaces there were empty and I looked at them all.

-When I entered my present store space, my gut -feeling said, ‘this is it’.
+When I entered my present store space, my gut feeling said, ‘this is it’.
 It needed a lot of work but that didn’t distract me.
 I immediately said yes to the landlord, without knowing what it meant to refurbish such a large space.

 Before I had always rented and renovated areas between 50-150sqm.
 Now I had hit 1000sqm.
 It was a bit crazy, the renovations were really expensive.
 The space had previously been a printing hall.
 There was basically nothing in there.
 Everything had to be renewed but somehow we made it, I think mainly because the vision I had for this space and the area around was really strong.
 I had no plan, I just decided to do it.